-When I started, client meetings exclusively were remote.
+When I started, client meetings were exclusively remote.
 The various estate planning documents have specific witnessing and/or notarization requirements.
 Because the firm suspended in-person meetings, document execution was handled by an audio/visual link to our office.
-We then could provide the necessary witnesses and notarization “virtually.”
+We then could provide the necessary witnesses and notarization virtually.
 I went from never witnessing a legal document to witnessing over 30 estate planning documents with our clients linked visually during my first few months with the firm.

 I have grown in my knowledge of legal work and client satisfaction throughout my time with the firm.
 The small office environment truly helps to give the best possible service to clients, as everyone is up to date on current matters and can assist clients at any time.
 I am incredibly thankful to be working with such an amazing team, and for the mentorship this firm provides me.

 I am a recent graduate from a small liberal arts college in Kansas, where I majored in Political Science and Criminology.
 I am a member of the Constitutional Fellows Program of Distinction and the Pi Sigma Alpha Political Science Honors Society, both of which played a major part in my interest in the law and current events.
-Throughout my last semester at college, I worked virtually for a Personal Injuries Lawyer based out in Massachusetts, part-time.
+Throughout my last semester at college, I worked virtually for a Personal Injuries Lawyer based out of Massachusetts, part-time.
 After my final semester of college, in December of 2020, I returned home to Annapolis, Maryland.